websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/using-the-questions-app.md

     ![Type your answer and click the Post Answer button](using-the-questions-app/images/06.png)

-1. The answer should now be visible to everyone who views the question.
+1. The answer is visible to everyone who views the question.

     ![The answers are visible below the question.](using-the-questions-app/images/07.png)